Skip to content

 These actions arise depending upon the common law or precedents in which claims are based on certain facts identified by courts.

-5. Equity-related causes of action
+5. Equity-related cause of action

 Unjust enrichment is an equity-related cause of action that applies when there is no express contract between the parties.
 This doctrine is based on mistaken payment and the plaintiff can recover the amount equal to the advantages and services which he provided to the defendant.